-Welcome to our home learning page Since we are no longer allowed to be in school and we know just how tricky it can be to ask children to sit down and learn, here are some helpful websites and apps for the children to use whcih may make their learning more fun and a little less stressful for you.
+Welcome to our home learning page Since we are no longer allowed to be in school and we know just how tricky it can be to ask children to sit down and learn, here are some helpful websites and apps for the children to use as well as the work packs on online lessons that are being provided.

 Dorling Kindersley have a stay at home learning page, this includes many different activities and ideas of things to do that they children can either print off or just follow on their computer, tablet or phone.

 White Rose maths hub are offerering free resources and activities for children to use at home too.
 This will link to the work that we do at school, as this is the scheme of work that we follow when we teach numeracy.
 It has short questions that the children can access.